This article will tell you everything you need to know about DevOps.

 CI/CD stands for Continuous Integration / Continuous Deployment.
-In DevOps security, it is often used as a synonym for automating the software development lifecycle.
+DevOps security, it is often used as a synonym for automating the software development lifecycle.

 What Is Continuous Integration?

 Continuous Integration (CI) automates the build and continuous code testing when a team member commits changes to version control.
 CI encourages developers to share their code and unit tests by merging their changes into a shared version control repository after every small task completion.
-Committing code triggers an automatic build system to grab the newest code from the shared repository and create, test, and validate the complete master branch (also referred to as the trunk or main).
+Committing code triggers an automatic build system to grab the newest code from the shared repository and create, test, and validate the complete master branch (referred to as the trunk or main).

 What Are Microservices?

 Microservice design, or just microservices, is a distinctive methodology for developing software in small packages.
 These packages contain single-function modules with well-defined interfaces and operations.
 The trend is growing as enterprises seek to become more agile and move towards DevOps principles and continuous testing.

 Containers create an abstraction layer between the IT infrastructure and the software.
 This enables developers and DevOps engineers to describe the software environment independent of the infrastructure used.
 In addition, this abstraction makes it very easy to move software between different environments.